mohamed-ragy/date-picker/readme.md

 - **Type**: `object`
 - **What it does**:
-  Adds inline styles directly to the `.rjs-datePicker` container.
+  Adds inline styles to the picker root.
-  Useful for quick tweaks or dynamic width/height.
+  You can use this to set layout styles (like width), or override theme variables per instance.

 ---